Is Expensive Pasta Worth The Price Tag?

 Long answer

 First things first, there's nothing intrinsically wrong with budget pasta.
 With sky-rocketing food prices and budgets seriously stretched, expensive pasta is well out of reach for many households.
-We've eaten plenty of the cheap stuff in our time and know that when cooked properly and paired with a decent sauce, it makes for a tasty, nutritious, and affordable meal.
-If cooking for children or non-foodie friends, there really is little point paying any more for the posh stuff.
+We've eaten plenty of the cheap stuff and know that when cooked properly and paired with a decent sauce, it makes for a tasty, nutritious, and affordable meal.
+If cooking for children or non-foodie friends, there is little point paying any more for the posh stuff.

-Quality of ingredients
+Quality of Ingredients

 Production methods